openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

         signature block
         ;

-The ``this`` keyword inside an extension function corresponds to the receiver object (i.e., the *typeReference* before the dot).
+The keyword ``this`` inside an extension function corresponds to the receiver object (i.e., *typeReference* before the dot).

-Class or interface, referred by typeReference, private and protected members are not accessible within the body of its extension functions.
-Only public members can be accessed.
+Class or interface referred by typeReference, and *private* or *protected* members are not accessible within the bodies of their *extension functions*.
+Only *public* members can be accessed.

 .. index::
    keyword this